TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 <a name="term"></a>

+###Introduction

+---

+>*Learning results from what the student does and thinks and only from what the student does and thinks.
+The teacher can advance learning only by influencing what the student does to learn*
+>
+>[H.A.
+Simon](https://en.wikipedia.org/wiki/Herbert_A._Simon) (one of the founders of the field of [Cognitive Science](https://en.wikipedia.org/wiki/Cognitive_science) and Nobel Laureate)

+---

+This quotation from Herbert A. Simon clearly indicates that we cannot talk about teaching, teaching practices or effective teaching techniques if we don't understand first how people learn. <br>
+Here, we want to share with you what we learnt about how learning works.
+Our knowledge in the field of cognition and learning comes from diving into pedagogical and cognitive research results, reading books such as ["How Learning Works"](https://www.amazon.it/How-Learning-Works-Research-Based-Principles/dp/0470484101) or ["Small Teaching"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118944496.html) and many others, studying research articles published in the field of cognitive science and pedagogy, attending instructor training courses (like this one), and - last but not least - from our own experience as both instructors/teachers, learners, and passionate observers of learning processes and teaching practices.

 ###Terminology used in learning

 Most definitions are taken from the [Glossary of Online Learning Terms](http://theelearningcoach.com/resources/online-learning-glossary-of-terms/); see also the Glossary of "Learning" Terms, Georgia Institute of Technology [(PDF)](docs/learningterms.pdf).